LienoPC/LienoPC/README.md

 # Hi there, I'm Alberto!
+Computer Engineer with a strong focus on Game Development and Real-Time Graphics Applications.
 ## 🎮	Game Development Projects:
 - <b> Unity Projects </b>
   - **Project Mecha-Ball** - [Features Showcase (WIP)](https://youtu.be/iuCHcIRQems)
-      - Isometric puzzle game featuring a small robot: help its AI to train and become the best problem solving system
+      - Isometric puzzle game featuring a small robot.
+Help its AI train and become the best problem-solving system.
+      - Game still WIP, developed in a 6-people team as part of the "Game Design" course
   - **The Plague in Milan** – [Itch.io page](https://giulio-arecco.itch.io/the-plague-in-milan)
-      - First person educational game developed for "Virtual Reality" course (Dialogues and texts are in italian)
+      - First person educational game developed as part of a team (4 people) for the “Virtual Reality” course (Dialogue and text are in Italian)

 - <b> Unreal Engine 5 Projects </b>
   - **Aura: Top-Down RPG** [Aura Project - Unreal Gameplay Ability System](https://github.com/LienoPC/Aura-GameplayAbilitySystem.git)